-4.4 Allowable wrist payload
+4.4 Allowable wrist load

 It is very important to always define the correct actual load data and calibrate the payload of the robot.
 Incorrectly defined load data may result in robot overload.
 If incorrect load data and/or loads other than those specified in the load diagram are used, the following components may be damaged due to overload:

-- Motor

-- Gearbox
+- Motor - Gearbox

-- Mechanical structure
+Mechanical structure

-The total weight of all loads mounted on the robot including end flange and upper arm should be less than the maximum payload of the robot.
+All loads installed on the robot, including the total weight of the end tooling fixture and work object, should be less than the maximum payload of the robot.
 Robots operating with incorrect load data and/or loads other than those specified in the load diagram shall not be covered by the robot warranty.